dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/06 Lecture 6.md

 \Sigma(K/A) = r^{-1}\qty{\Sigma(k(t)/k[t])}
 .\]
 Why?
-A valuation upstairs in the NT1 square is regular upstairs iff it's regular with respect to
+A valuation upstairs in the NT1 square is regular with respect to the integral extension upstairs iff it's regular with respect to the ring it is the integral extension *of*.
+So integrality is preserved both ways by integra

 [^noether_note]: This says that if you have an affine domain $R$ of a certain Krull dimension, then it is finitely generated as a module over a subring which is a polynomial ring in $\trdeg(R)$ variables.
 This is like a stronger integral version of taking a finitely generated field extension and writing it as a finite degree field extension of a purely transcendental extension.